Teams, tales and tips – a guide to the local game

 The lakeside resort of Lucerne is as picturesque a setting as you’ll find for a football match – even for Switzerland.
 The home of flagship club FC Luzern, the new-build swissporarena, may not be lakeside but is surrounded by snow-capped mountains and stands beside a classic old Swiss chalet restaurant.

-A city bus takes you there from Lucerne’s busy station in less than ten minutes, to the site of the old Stadion Allmend that served the club from 1934.
+An S-Bahn or city bus takes you there from Lucerne’s busy station in only a few minutes, to the site of the old Stadion Allmend that served the club from 1934.
+For the co-hosting of the Women’s Euros in 2025, the name is being revived to avoid promoting the stadium sponsors, a locally based eco-friendly construction company.

 Overlooked for the 1954 World Cup and Euro 2008, Lucerne has recently been used a handful of times by the Swiss national football team.
 Railway hub Lucerne is set in the heart of Switzerland, a short train hop from Zürich, Berne and Basel, convenient for all.

 Founded at the Restaurant Seidenhof in 1901, FC Luzern have neither city rivals nor a cupboard groaning with silverware.
-Due for another European campaign in 2014-15, FCL have rarely progressed more than a round since1960.
+Regular European competitors, including yet another unsuccessful adventure in 2023-24, Hibernian the victors, FCL have rarely progressed more than a round since 1960.

 The club’s short period of glory came in the late 1980s and early 1990s under coach Friedel Rausch.
 A solitary title win in 1989 was followed by the cup win of 1992.